nokia-eda/docs/docs/getting-started/installation-process.md

 If your cluster requires an HTTP proxy to access the resources outside of it, you will need to set the `HTTPS_PROXY`, `HTTP_PROXY`, `NO_PROXY`, and their lowercase counterparts.

 The logic inside the `eda-configure-core` target will set these values automatically to the values in your environment.
-But if you're installing on a machine that has different proxy settings, you will need to set them manually in the [`pref.mk`][pref-file] file before running the `eda-configure-core` target.
+But if you're installing on a machine that has different proxy settings, you will need to set them manually in the [`prefs.mk`][prefs-file] file before running the `eda-configure-core` target.

-Once the desired values are set in the `pref.mk` file, the `eda-configure-core` target can be run to set the values in the `eda-kpt` package:
+Once the desired values are set in the `prefs.mk` file, the `eda-configure-core` target can be run to set the values in the `eda-kpt` package:

 ```{.shell .no-select}
 make eda-configure-core